mrj4e/RansomGame/README.md

-# RansomGame
+# Blockade Game
-A strategy game of falling blocks, holding you ransom to how many rows you should eliminate.
+A strategy game of falling blocks with frozen blocks.